mimi26/recipe_importer/README.md

 ## Strategy

 I used Express with Node to create an endpoint `/recipe` which accepts a recipe url as a query parameter and returns the recipe data as a `JSON` object.
+Puppeteer is used in a middleware function to allow for querying the DOM in a headless browser.

 ## Discussion/Challenges